-Park on a flat, level surface with the header on the ground and the ground speed lever in N-DETENT position with the steering wheel locked.
+Park on a flat, level surface with the header on the ground, the ground speed lever in N-DETENT position, and the steering wheel in locked position (centered).
+Wait for the CDM to beep and display an "In Park" message to confirm the park brakes have engaged.

-- 1. Park the windrower on level ground. - 2.
-Position windrower so plugs (A) and (B) are horizontally aligned with the center (C) of the hub. - 3.
+1. Park the windrower on level ground.

+- 2. Position windrower so plugs (A) and (B) are horizontally aligned with the center (C) of the hub. - 3.
 Stop the engine, and remove the key. - 4.
 Remove plug (A) or (B).
 The lubricant should be visible through the port or running out slightly.
-If lubricant needs to be added, refer to Adding Wheel Drive Lubricant, page 401.
+If lubricant needs to be added, refer to Adding Wheel Drive Lubricant, page 420.